Agampreet25/jm-model/README.md

 ---

 ## Screenshots

-> The hero section showing the author card alongside the project title

 > The staircase graph — grey dashed theoretical model, cyan user progress, dots at each fix event